eatnumber1/russ.har.mn/machinae/_posts/2023-5-29-i-just-wanted-raid.md

 ## The RAID5 Write Hole

-Given what I just said above, it may surprise you to lose that Linux's software RAID can lose your data.
+Given what I just said above, it may surprise you to learn that Linux's software RAID can lose your data.

 It *probably* won't, in the same way that unplugging a FAT32 USB stick from your computer when